smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/Albert_Electra.md

 __PREDICT USING Query Example__

-An example can be found in [Create Text Classification Model](/en/tutorials/thanosql_ml/classification/classification_electra/).
+A sample PREDICT USING query can be found in [Create Text Classification Model](/en/tutorials/thanosql_ml/classification/classification_electra/).

 ```sql
 %%thanosql